Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ1: Quasi-experimental Examination of the Effects of Engaging with S

 \para{Loneliness Expressions:} Prior research has also highlighted the important role of \acc{}s in alleviating loneliness.
 To measure loneliness, we leveraged a publicly annotated dataset \cite{jiang2022many} from the Reddit community \textit{r/lonely} and followed a similar methodology~\cite{saha2019social}, training $n$-gram–based ($n$=1,2,3) support vector machines (SVM) classifiers.
 The model demonstrates high performance, with an average accuracy of approximately 0.90 on the test dataset.
 We used the loneliness classifier to estimate the proportion of posts/comments per individual that reflected linguistic signals of loneliness, with lower proportions indicating better psychosocial wellbeing.

-\para{Symptomatic Mental Health Expressions:} Prior studies have shown that \acc{}s can significantly influence users' mental health, particularly in relation to conditions such as depression, anxiety, loneliness, and stress-related symptoms~\cite{ahmed2023chatbot,de2020investigating,maples2024loneliness,song2024typing}.
+\para{Symptomatic Mental Health Expressions:} Prior research has shown that companion chatbots can significantly influence users' mental health, particularly in relation to conditions such as depression, anxiety, loneliness, and stress-related symptoms~\cite{ahmed2023chatbot,de2020investigating,maples2024loneliness,song2024typing}.
 Motivated by these studies, we operationalized language features indicative of key symptomatic expressions associated with depression, anxiety, stress, and suicidal ideation~\cite{saha2019social}.
 Specifically, we adopted several classifiers from previous research~\cite{saha2019social}.
-These classifiers are based on n-gram features and were trained on Reddit communities—namely, \textit{r/depression}, \textit{r/anxiety}, \textit{r/stress}, and \textit{r/SuicideWatch}.
-The models demonstrate strong predictive performance, achieving an average accuracy of approximately 0.90 on held-out test sets, and have been validated in other studies \cite{saha2020causal,saha2020psychosocial}.
-We calculated the aggregate proportion of an individual’s posts/comments identified as symptomatic of depression, anxiety, stress, or suicidal ideation, with a lower prevalence indicating improved psychosocial wellbeing.
+These classifiers are based on n-gram features and were trained on Reddit communities— \textit{r/depression}, \textit{r/anxiety}, \textit{r/stress}, and \textit{r/SuicideWatch}.
+The models demonstrate strong predictive performance, achieving an average accuracy of approximately 0.90 on held-out data, and have been validated in other studies~\cite{saha2020causal,saha2020psychosocial}.
+We calculated the aggregate proportion of an individual's posts/comments identified as symptomatic of depression, anxiety, stress, or suicidal ideation.